Flexible Basis Representations for Modeling Large Non-Gaussian Spatial Data: Abstract

 \section{Abstract}

-Nonstationary and non-Gaussian spatial data are prevalent across many fields (e.g., counts of animal species, disease incidences in susceptible regions, and remotely-sensed satellite imagery).
+Nonstationary and non-Gaussian spatial data are common in various fields, including ecology (e.g., counts of animal species), epidemiology (e.g., disease incidence counts in susceptible regions), and environmental science (e.g., remotely-sensed satellite imagery).
 Due to modern data collection methods, the size of these datasets have grown considerably.
 Spatial generalized linear mixed models (SGLMMs) are a flexible class of models used to model nonstationary and non-Gaussian datasets.
-Despite their utility, SGLMMs can be computationally prohibitive for even moderately large datasets.
+Despite their utility, SGLMMs can be computationally prohibitive for even moderately large datasets (e.g., 5,000 to 100,000 observed locations).
 To circumvent this issue, past studies have embedded nested radial basis functions into the SGLMM.
 However, two crucial specifications (knot placement and bandwidth parameters), which directly affect model performance, are typically fixed prior to model-fitting.
 We propose a novel approach to model large nonstationary and non-Gaussian spatial datasets using adaptive radial basis functions.
 Our approach: (1) partitions the spatial domain into subregions; (2) employs reversible-jump Markov chain Monte Carlo (RJMCMC) to infer the number and location of the knots within each partition; and (3) models the latent spatial surface using partition-varying and adaptive basis functions.
 Through an extensive simulation study, we show that our approach provides more accurate predictions than competing methods while preserving computational efficiency.
 We demonstrate our approach on two environmental datasets - incidences of plant species and counts of bird species in the United States.

 {\it Keywords:} Bayesian Hierarchical Spatial Models; Non-Gaussian Spatial Models; Nonstationary Spatial Processes; Reversible-Jump MCMC; Spatial Basis Functions; Spatial Partitioning; Spatial Statistics.